This article is part of a series called “Artist Interview” telling the story of other creative mothers from all over the world.

-Medicine had taught her that life is too short to be wasted not to pursue your dreams and she was attracted by illustration as a way of democratising her art.
+She was attracted by illustration as a way of democratising her art.
 She liked the idea of applying her artwork to a product and therefore making it available to everyone.

 I vividly remember the day she told me “I am ready for everything (talking about motherhood and making the leap to the illustration world)” because at that moment I admired her self-confidence and her faith in the future- two qualities I was completely lacking by then.